-Gas boilers are without a doubt the most tried, tested, and trusted means of warming up UK homes.
-Introduced to households on a widespread scale in the 1950s, gas boilers quickly became a popular option for home heating.
-Nowadays, a whopping 87% of UK households use gas to heat their homes, with just the remaining 13% using alternatives like electricity and oil.
+Gas boilers are an incredibly popular option for home heating.
+A whopping 78% of UK households use gas to heat their homes, with just the remaining 22% using alternatives like electricity and oil.

 However, with modern science making us more and more aware of the adverse effects that gas can have on the environment, money is being poured into finding a plausible alternative.